ljh131/mark-to-react/README.md

 ## Add custom syntax and component
 On the example below, `@@@` is added for `custom horizontal ruler` syntax and corresponding component is also added.

+Note that `mark-to-jsonml` is used as a markdown parser.

 ``` javascript
 import React from 'react';